 5) Omitting signs.
 Business signs are deemed to be personal property and must be included in the filing.
 These fall under the category of furniture and fixtures.
 When known to exist, the assessing office will add signs to the asset list if not reported.
 If your signs belong to another party, so state.

 6) BETE assets listed on the 706-A form or vice versa.
 If your assets are BETE eligible, these exempt items should not be reported on the 706-A form.
 Use the BETE application to report your BETE eligible assets.
 If we deemed your assets not eligible, we will add them to your 706-A asset filing.

 7) Only provide a list of additions or disposals.
 If you would like to submit a disposal or addition list, please do.
 However these may not be submitted in-lieu of a full asset list; a complete asset list is always required.
-Do not include disposed items with the full asset list.
+Please do not comingle disposed items with the full asset list.

 9) Report depreciated costs.
 Our office will depreciate the items on your asset list when we process the return (see the table on the form).
 Please do not submit a list with depreciated cost/value.
 Always report the original cost of the asset.

 10) Assuming that the 706-A form or BETE application only has to be submitted once.
 We’ve noted that some filers believe that they are only required to file the form one time and expect to be compliant or receive the BETE exemption forever thereafter.
 A completed and signed 706-A form and BETE application (if eligible) is required every year.